twlite/discord-ytdl-core/README.md

 - opusEncoded: This option takes a Boolean value.
 If true, it returns `opus encoded` stream.
   If `fmt` option isn't provided, it returns `converted` stream type of discord.js.
 Other values returns `unknown` stream if `opusEncoded` is false.

-- fmt: Refers to custom stream format.
+- fmt: Forcefully changes the stream format.
 Don't use this option for default value.
 Even though this option changes the format, it returns `opus` stream if `opusEncoded` is set to `true`.

 - Other options are the options for **[ytdl-core](https://npmjs.com/package/ytdl-core)**.

+# API
+## YTDL.arbitraryStream(source, options)
+This method allows you to play the stream from other sources rather than just `youtube`.
+Stream source must be a string.
+Example Stream Source: **[https://listen.moe/kpop/opus](https://listen.moe/kpop/opus)**.
+Options are listed above.

 # Example
 ## Playing Opus Encoded Stream